-If addressing mode specifiers are omitted, as308 selects the most suitable code in the following manner:
+If addressing mode specifiers are omitted, as30 selects the most suitable code in the following manner:

-- In cases of addressing with displacement, if the displacement value is determined when assembled, the most suitable addressing mode is selected. - If directive command ".SB" is defined, an 8-bit SB relative addressing mode (hereafter called SB relative) is selected depending on condition.
+- In cases of addressing with displacement, if the displacement value is determined when assembled, the most suitable addressing mode is selected. - If directive command ".SB" or ".FB" is defined, an 8-bit SB relative addressing mode (hereafter called SB relative) or 8-bit FB relative addressing mode (hereafter called FB relative) is selected depending on condition.

-The next page shows the condition under which one of the two addressing modes above is selected.
+The following shows the condition under which one of the two addressing modes above is selected.